XenoverseUp/trane/readme.md

-# Trane - Concurrent Task Runner on Steroids 💪🏻
+# Trane - Concurrent Task Runner

 Trane is a modern take on parallel task running.
 The NPM package [Concurrently](https://www.npmjs.com/package/concurrently) is pretty popular in Node environment.
 However, it doesn't provide a user-friendly DX and UX.
 Trane aims to provide a similar functionality with a config based approach and a nicer TUI on top.